How to protect yourself from SCAMS

 If you would like to have a Senior S.C.A.M.S. presentation for your group or at your location please contact Heather Esposito at (586) 469-5642 or heather.esposito@macombgov.org.
 We will be happy to schedule a presentation for you.

-If you are interested in hosting a Senior SCAMS presentation for your group or at your location, please contact Heather Esposito at (586) 469-5642 or via email at heather.esposito@macombgov.org.
+If you are interested in hosting a Senior SCAMS presentation for your group or at your location, contact Heather Esposito at (586) 469-5642 or via email at heather.esposito@macombgov.org.
 Presentations can be scheduled at your convenience.

 Telemarketing fraud involves several different types of scams that con artists use to try to get money.
 Fraudulent telemarketers try to take advantage of older people on the theory that they may be more trusting and polite toward strangers.